mustakim67/Java-script/README.md

-This is my personal notes for java script based on my course (Programming Hero Web Development levcel -01)
+This is my personal notes for java script based on my course (Programming Hero Web Development level -01)